Wakanda: Location

-Director Ryan Coogler stated that his depiction of Wakanda in the 2018 film Black Panther was inspired by the Southern African Kingdom of Lesotho.
+Director Ryan Coogler stated that his depiction of Wakanda in the 2018 film Black Panther was inspired by the southern African Kingdom of Lesotho.

 In recent stories by writer Ta-Nehisi Coates, Wakanda is located on Lake Victoria, near fellow fictional nations Mohannda, Canaan, Azania, and Niganda.
-This places these nations mostly in what in real life is the eastern half of the Democratic Republic of the Congo.
+This places these nations in the eastern half of the Democratic Republic of the Congo.

 Birnin Zana is located within Wakanda.
 It is considered by some to be a smart city.
-In Birnin Zana, pedestrians walk along commerce-filled streets that are car-free except for the occasional appearance of (buslike) shuttles.
+In Birnin Zana, pedestrians walk along commerce-filled streets that are car-free except for the occasional appearance of bus-like shuttles.
 The whole is quite similar to the woonerf concept, an approach to public space design which started in the Netherlands in the 1970s.
 Maglev trains are seen zipping above and around the city.
-The Wakandan buildings incorporate some traditional African elements (i.e. thatched roofs and hanging gardens) on some of the tallest structures.
+Wakandan buildings incorporate some traditional African elements, such as thatched roofs and hanging gardens, on some of the tallest structures.